 GDP

-India is the world's fifth largest economy with a GDP of almost $3.6 trillion (2023).
+India is the world's fifth largest economy with a GDP of about $3.9 trillion (2024).
 The agrarian origins of India's economy persist in today's economic structure.
 India is the world's largest producer of a number of agricultural products, including milk, jute and pulses and takes a leading position in the production of rice, wheat, sugarcane, fruit, and cotton.

-The EU, the US, and China are India's most important trading partners, each accounting for between 10% and 12% of India's total trade.
-Most of India's imports originate in China (15% in 2023), while the US and the EU are the most important destinations for Indian products, with shares of 17.6% and 17.5% in 2023, respectively.
+China, the EU, and the US are India's most important trading partners, each accounting for 11% to 12% of India's total trade (in 2024).
+Most of India's imports originate in China (18% in 2024), while the US and the EU are the most important destinations for Indian products, with shares of 19% and 18% in 2024, respectively.

-About half of India's GDP is accounted for by the services sector (49.6%), more particularly telecommunications, IT, and software.
+About half of India's GDP is accounted for by the services sector (49.8% in 2024), more particularly telecommunications, IT, and software.
 Nonetheless, the majority of the Indian population (43%) still works in the agricultural sector, which contributes about 16% to GDP.

-India currently makes considerable use of GSP trade preferences and exports about 79% of eligible products at preferential rates to the EU market.
-As a number of sectors have already graduated out of the GSP, only about 21% of total EU imports from India were eligible for preferences in 2023.
+India made considerable use of GSP trade preferences and exports about 87% of eligible products at preferential rates to the EU market.
+As a number of sectors have already graduated out of the GSP, only about 21% of total EU imports from India were eligible for preferences in 2024.

-India’s preference utilisation rate was comparatively stable between 2013 and 2023, despite changes in the composition of eligible product groups.
+India’s preference utilisation rate was comparatively stable between 2013 and 2024, at around 88%, despite changes in the composition of eligible product groups.
 This can be attributed to the suspension of GSP preferences for certain product sections for 3-year periods.
-Thus, the value of preference-eligible products dropped from €22 bn in 2022 to €13 bn in 2023 as a result of the graduation of four product sections (for one section, vehicles, aircraft and ships, the preferences were reinstated), and the preference utilisation rate fell from 88% to 79%.
+Thus, the value of preference-eligible products dropped from €22 bn in 2022 to €13 bn in 2023 and 2024 as a result of the graduation of four product sections (for one section, vehicles, aircraft and ships, the preferences were reinstated).

-India maintains a high level of ratification, despite the preferential market access granted by the Standard GSP is not bound to the ratification of international conventions.
+India has a high level of ratification of the international conventions listed in the GSP Regulation, although the preferential market access granted by the Standard GSP does not require the ratification of international conventions.
 India has ratified 12 out of 15 core international conventions on human rights and labour standards.
-The country is also a signatory to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
-In addition, India has ratified 8 international conventions on environmental protection and 4 conventions on good governance.
+The country is also a signatory to, but has not ratified, the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+In addition, India has ratified the 12 international conventions on environmental protection and on good governance listed in the GSP Regulation.

 Access all info about EU-India relations on the International Partnerships website.